These articles are scanned and OCRed from old editions of the

 ARRL's QST magazine.
 Here is a list of the

-be glad to scan articles for you.
+QST articles I have already posted.
 All copyrights (if any) are hereby acknowledged.

 are still a lot of people who wind their own coils, whether it be for

 an amateur radio rig or for work in the lab.
 I know I've wound many

 a coil around a drill bit or wooden dowel.
 This simple coil winding

 addition to anyone's bag of tricks, especially if find yourself winding

 home stores like Lowes and Home Depot sell small pieces of oak that

 would be perfect for this kind of project.
 A little stain and a coat

 to burn your name onto the base.